ErikEJ/SqlCeToolbox/README.md

 **Daily build**

-You can download the daily build of the SSMS 18 extension from [VSIX Gallery](http://vsixgallery.com/extensions/d6c77c32-fe4b-4f6d-ad5d-f7b755212760/extension.vsix)
+You can download the daily build of the SSMS 20 extension from [VSIX Gallery](https://www.vsixgallery.com/extension/d6c77c32-fe4b-4f6d-ad5d-f7b755212760)

-### **Installing the SSMS 17 extension**

-Use the following command line:

-`"C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\vsixinstaller.exe" "full path to extension.vsix"`

-### **Installing the SSMS 18 extension**
+### **Installing the SSMS 20 extension**

-As the VSIX 2017 installer does not support installation into a VS Shell edition, and generally because SSMS extensions are unsupported, you will have to manually install the extension (at least until I or someone else decides to create an installer)
+Sine SSMS extensions are unsupported, you will have to manually install this extension version (at least until I or someone else decides to create an installer)

 From an administrator command prompt:

-Create a folder called "SqlCeToolbox" under `C:\Program Files (x86)\Microsoft SQL Server Management Studio 18\Common7\IDE\Extensions\`
+Create a folder called "SqlCeToolbox" under `C:\Program Files (x86)\Microsoft SQL Server Management Studio 20\Common7\IDE\Extensions\`

 Copy the extension.vsix that you downloaded from VSIX Gallery to the new folder.